tiagolascasas/AIAD/SmartSemaphores/results/readme.txt

 Simulation reports are saved here.
-There are a total of 6 reports per simulation.
+There are a total of 6 reports per simulation, all in the same folder.
-Each simulation has an unique ID to tell the files apart (UNIX timestamp on the moment it ends).
+Each simulation execution has an unique ID to tell it apart from the others (UNIX timestamp on the moment it ends).

 Reports:
 - <id>_parameters			parameters used for the simulation